How to Set Up Relevant Life Insurance

 This obviously would put huge financial pressure on the business and could put its long-term future in jeopardy.

-It’s also worth keeping in mind that cross option agreements don’t represent a legally binding sale contract on their own.
+It’s also worth keeping in mind that cross-option agreements don’t represent a legally binding sale contract on their own.

-Cross option agreements and critical illness
+Cross-option agreements and critical illness

 However, if a shareholder becomes critically ill, sells their shares in the business and then recovers and wants to return to the company, they won’t be able to take out critical illness cover again.

-Using cross option agreements to provide peace of mind
+Using cross-option agreements to provide peace of mind

-Ultimately, like shareholder protection insurance, a cross option agreement provides peace of mind both to remaining shareholders, along with family or estates, over what will happen to any outgoing shares should a member become ill or die.
+Ultimately, like shareholder protection insurance, a cross option agreement provides peace of mind to remaining shareholders, along with family or estates, over what will happen to any outgoing shares should a member become ill or die.

 It provides reassurance to the remaining shareholders that they’ll remain in control over their company and can facilitate the smooth return of shares back into the company.